jnozzi/cocoadev.com/markdown/KeepingAnNSControlInTheResponderChain.md

 ----

 Well, think of it kind of like Photoshop, where you have a canvas, and tools that operate on the image in the canvas.
 When you hold down the command key and are hovering over the canvas, the "move" tool is automatically selected.
 When the command key is released, the tool changes back to what it was before the "hot switch".
 This is the effect I am going for.
 Consider however, that the tools are also managed by the view.
-I guess the paradigm is similar to that of General/NSToolbar, but that is irrellivent for this discussion.
+I guess the paradigm is similar to that of NSToolbar, but that is irrellivent for this discussion.
 Anyway, that is the behavior I am trying to implement.
 The only issue I am having, is that I don't receive notification that the modifier flags have changed unless I am key view.

--- General/EliotSimcoe
+-- EliotSimcoe

 ----